Posted: 12/7/2012 December 7th, 2012

 How did you save for your trip?

-I sold my house and belongings so that I was debt free.
-I’m using that money for travelling.
-I put a budget aside for my travelling and once it’s gone, it’s gone.
+I sold my house and belongings so that I was debt-free.
+I’m using that money for traveling.
+I put a budget aside for my traveling and once it’s gone, it’s gone.

 What about life on the road has surprised you the most?

 Lots of things!
 I’ve found you can live with a lot less clothes and things than you thought you could.
 You always make friends and meet people wherever you are.
 You rarely, if ever, feel lonely because of all the people around.

 Lastly, the goodness and kindness of the people in the country in which you’re traveling.

 Never underestimate the power of a smile and hand gestures!
 Everyone has been really friendly and helpful.

 With such limited funds, how do you stay on budget when you travel?